 Tickets & visitor tips

-Consider a combination ticket that also includes the other ticketed parts of the cathedral.
-Stephansdom has an all-inclusive version available on site for cash.
+Alternatively consider purchasing a combination ticket that also includes the other ticketed parts of the cathedral.

-Alternatively, an online purchase option is one that includes both towers, the neighbouring Dom Museum with its art and historical artefacts, the catacombs tour, and access to the main cathedral area with an audio guide:
+One online purchase option includes both towers, the neighbouring Dom Museum with its art and historical artefacts, the catacombs tour, and access to the main cathedral area with an audio guide:

 (Booking service provided by Tiqets.com*, who I am an affiliate of)